Ford Explorer: Police Interceptor Utility

 Many standard features that were fitted to the FPIU were not available on the standard Ford Explorer, including 75 mph rear impact protection; a police calibrated ECM for high performance driving & long idling times; a heavy duty cooling system that included a larger radiator, an engine oil cooler, transmission cooler, power transfer unit (PTU) cooler, and police-calibrated radiator fan settings; a 220-amp alternator; heavy duty 13-inch brake rotors with special ventilation & 18-inch five spoke steel wheels; true dual exhaust; a police-tuned suspension with heavy duty components; raised ride height; steel deflector plates along the underbody; reinforced frame points; reinforced front door hinges; factory provisions to add emergency equipment, and a specially tuned electronic stability control system tailored to emergency style driving.
 Interior-wise, the FPIU differentiated from the standard Ford Explorer, featuring a column shifter as opposed to a floor shifter, mappable steering wheel controls, a certified-calibration speedometer, heavy-duty cloth front seats with stab-proof front seat backs, a vinyl rear seat without headrests, vinyl flooring, and the ability to disable the rear door locks and window switches.
 A third-row seating option was not available on the FPIU.
 Some features found on a standard Ford Explorer were available as standalone options on the FPIU, such as Ford SYNC, a rearview camera, reverse sensors, blind spot monitoring, keyless entry, exterior fog lamps, automatic headlights, and rear headliner mounted HVAC vents.

-The Ford Police Interceptor Utility proved to be popular outseling the FPIS, and became ubiquitous with law enforcement as the CVPI was being phased out.
+The Ford Police Interceptor Utility proved to be popular, outselling the FPIS, and became ubiquitous with law enforcement as the CVPI was being phased out.
 The California Highway Patrol began to use the Police Interceptor Utility as a CVPI replacement because the FPIS, Chevrolet Caprice, and Dodge Charger patrol cars did not meet the payload the CHP requires for a universal patrol car.
 In May 2014, statistician R.L.
 Polk declared the FPIU the most popular police vehicle, based on 2013 U.S. sales figures.

 For the 2016 model year, the FPIU was refreshed along with the rest of the Explorer line.
 Though powertrain options remained the same, the FPIU received an upgraded electrical system, a new front fascia with LED reflector headlights, a new rear fascia, and an unlock button on the trunk.
 Inside, the FPIU received a new steering wheel, new interior trim, and a revised center stack.
 The electronic stability control system was re-tuned to allow for J-turns.
 A perimeter alarm was introduced as an option that automatically locked the doors and closed the windows if anyone attempted to approach the vehicle from its blind spots.